 Slow Speed

 Need a speedy boat?
-Pontoons are not for you then.
-With an average speed of 20-30 mph, these boats will take longer than you’d expect to reach your destination.
+Pontoons are not for you, then.
+With an average 20-30 mph speed, these boats will take longer than expected to reach your destination.

 Since they won’t be winning you any races, they’re better suited for family outings and sports like tubing or some laid-back fishing.